Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Experiments

-In order to evaluate the performance of our community-based denoising method, in this section we compare the following approaches: i) the noisy-data model, which is a variant of SelfGNN without self-supervised noise removal, ii) DA4Rec\footnote{DA4Rec is an abbreviation for Denoising and Augmentation for Recommendation}, which is a variant of our proposed model that only incorporates the preprocessing step for graph construction and denoising.
-Specifically, DA4Rec replaces SelfGNN's self-supervised denoising with our preprocessing step, iii) the SelfGNN model.
-The results are presented in Table \ref{table:comparison-test2}.
-They demonstrate that DA4Rec outperforms other methods.
-As a result, DA4Rec not only surpasses SelfGNN in noise removal but also reduces complexity by addressing it during the preprocessing stage.
+To evaluate the performance of our community-based denoising method, we compare the following approaches: (i) a noisy‑data model, which is a variant of SelfGNN without self‑supervised noise removal; (ii) DA4Rec\footnote{DA4Rec stands for Denoising and Augmentation for Recommendation}, a version of our model that uses only the preprocessing step for graph construction and denoising, thereby replacing SelfGNN’s self‑supervised loss with our preprocessing strategy; (iii) the original SelfGNN model; (iv) GraphDA; (v) DCF; (vi) D4Rec\footnote{D4Rec stands for Denoising for Recommendation}, which applies only the denoising component of our preprocessing; and (vii) A4Rec\footnote{A4Rec stands for Augmentation for Recommendation}, which applies only the augmentation component.
+To decouple the effects of denoising and augmentation explicitly, D4Rec merely prunes noisy interactions, whereas A4Rec only augments the graph by adding similar items.

+This design allows us to analyze the individual contribution of each component.
+As shown in Table~\ref{table:comparison-test2}, the two components affect datasets differently: on Movielens, D4Rec achieves most of the performance gain, indicating that denoising dominates; on Gowalla, however, A4Rec contributes more significantly, showing that augmentation is particularly beneficial in sparse settings.
+Overall, both denoising and augmentation positively influence performance, and their combination in DA4Rec leads to the best results.
+Moreover, the results show that DA4Rec outperforms all other methods.
+Not only does DA4Rec surpass SelfGNN in noise removal, but it also reduces complexity by addressing noise during the preprocessing stage.